 The Chair invited any queries, amendments or suggestions to the Work Programme.
 He wondered if anything in the plan related to climate change.
 A Member agreed that it would be good to prioritise this, focussing on the ways climate change relates to national and local action to mitigate risk.
-With all Members up for re-election in 2024, there is a need to think long-term and create a multi-generational strategy.
+It would be good to have something clear in the work plan relating to this, and with all Members up for re-election, there is a need to think long-term and create a multi-generational strategy.
 Working in electoral cycles, there is a clear need for continuity and to identify solutions.

 The Director of Finance and Assets said this would be noted, and an item could be incorporated.
 The Chair commented that a benefit of the agile system was that items could be taken out or added in as the need arose.